VictorTaelin/Interaction-Calculus/HVM-Nano.md

 1. Take the whnf of `(λx.x 5)`, resulting in `5`.
 2. Select the second clause (`λt. (t n)`), as it matches the pattern `1+n` with `n=4`.
 3. Allocate 4 nodes on loc `L`, and fill it as `LAM(L+1), APP(L+2), VAR(L+0), NAT(4)`.

+Note we're using VAR(0xFFFFFF) to represent the pattern-bound variable.

 # Parsing HVM-Nano